flipperdevices/flipper-questions-and-answers/2022-09/September 23rd 2022 side A.md

 ### September 23rd 2022 (Side A)

 Audio: [https://archive.org/details/flipperzero-qa-09232022-a](https://archive.org/details/flipperzero-qa-09232022-a)
-Recorded and transcripted by [`djsime1`](https://dj.je).
+Recorded and transcribed by [`djsime1`](https://dj.je).
 **NOTE:** The transcription of questions and answers may contain errors, take it all with a grain of salt.

 ### Week in review
 > - SD card app loading finally released!
-> - SDK currently suports C langauge, C++ is coming.
+> - SDK currently supports C language, C++ is coming.
 Rust may or may not be supported in the future as well.
 > - C++ has been completely removed from the main firmware.
 > - Work on a universal AC remote has begun.
 > - Certain NFC transit cards can have their balance read.